At the National Biodiversity Network Trust, we’re committed to protecting and respecting your privacy.

-We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
-We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
+We will not contact you for marketing purposes by email, post, phone or text message unless you have given your prior consent.
 You can change your marketing preferences at any time by contacting us by email: firstname.lastname@example.org or telephone on 0115 850 0177.

 Retaining and deleting personal data